The New World Forum

 There is no doubt that we are heading towards a more feminine world.
 Indeed, an important feature of the New World is the growing place of women in public and private affairs.
 However, there is still some way to go.
 Why are women still facing so many stumbling blocks that hinder this long-announced evolution?

-The world is facing an ever-increasing number of global phenomena such as terrorism, climate change, and the rarefaction of natural resources, to mention only a few.
-The States can no longer tackle alone these big issues, qualified as Global Public Goods, and NGOs, companies and citizens have become active players in this debate.
+The world is facing an ever-increasing number of global issues such as climate change and the rarefaction of natural resources.
+Governments can no longer tackle alone these big issues, qualified as Global Public Goods, and NGOs, companies and citizens have become active players in this debate.
 As we are heading towards the UN Conference on Climate Change (COP21), which will be held at the end of the year in Paris, it is crucial that the international community, including non-state actors, provide a global answer.
 What instruments must be set up to manage these Global Public Goods?

 Together with high-level speakers and thought leaders, we shall examine without taboo all these major issues at stake.
 This 7th Edition promises to be rich, lively and stimulating.